 Some employers engage “part-time” employees to meet operational needs.
-On the other hand, due to personal reasons such as further study and family commitments, some job-seekers prefer “part-time” work with fewer working hours.
+On the other hand, some job-seekers prefer “part-time” work with fewer working hours due to personal reasons such as further study and family commitments.
 “Part-time” employment offers an alternative mode of employment to both employers and employees.

 Protection under Labour Legislation

 Many people may think that “part-time” employees are not protected by labour legislation.
 This is a misconception.
-In fact, labour legislation does not differentiate between part-time and full-time employees.
-Employees, no matter whether they are designated as “full-time” or “part-time”, are protected by labour legislation.
+Labour legislation does not differentiate between part-time and full-time employees.
+Employees, whether designated as “full-time” or “part-time”, are protected by labour legislation.

 Protection under the Employment Ordinance

-The Employment Ordinance is the main piece of legislation governing employment conditions in Hong Kong.
+The Employment Ordinance is the main legislation governing employment conditions in Hong Kong.
 It lays down the minimum employment standards.
-Employers and employees may enter into employment terms more favourable than those provided in the Ordinance.
+Employers and employees may enter into employment terms that are more favourable than those provided in the Ordinance.

 Wage payment protection